 Losses from a car accident are often numerous, especially if you are seriously injured.
 Losses, also known as damages, can be economical and non-economic.
-Common types of damages available to accident injury victims:
+Our Orange County personal injury lawyers can assist in recovering these common types of damages incurred by accident injury victims:

 Your medical bills will vary based on the nature of your injury and the treatment you will need.
 Medical expenses can include: